 Day-centres, societies and elderly groups can be a source of support and stimulation.

+Regular routinesMaintaining a familiar environment and set schedule can improve cognitive abilities and a sense of wellbeing.
+If your loved one is struggling to manage alone, home carers can share the strain and provide support and a helping hand.
 This can enable the individual to stay in their own home for longer, which in itself will improve their function as well as maintain their independence and dignity.

+Spice of lifeDid you know that India has amongst the lowest rates of Alzheimer’s Disease in the world?
+It’s thought to be because of the spices in their diet.
 Curries are rich in turmeric; it contains the chemical curcarin, which scientists believe can stop the progress of dementia.
 So, there’s a good excuse for a delicious dhansak tonight.

 An active life